 The Sago Mine disaster is one of the world’s most tragic mine disasters.
 Twenty-nine coal miners went underground at International Coal Group’s Sago Mine near Buckhannon in Upshur County, West Virginia, USA on the morning of January 2, 2006.

-According to records, at 6:26 a.m., a methane ignition in a recently sealed area of the mine triggered an explosion that blew out the seals and propelled smoke, dust, debris and lethal carbon monoxide into the working sections of the mine.
+According to available records, at 6:26 a.m., a methane ignition in a recently sealed area of the mine triggered an explosion that blew out the seals and propelled smoke, dust, debris and lethal carbon monoxide into the working sections of the mine.

 One miner was killed by the blast.
 Sixteen escaped.
 Twelve were unable to escape and retreated to await rescue behind a curtain at the face of the Two Left section.